sdegutis/sdegutis.github.io/blog/creating-cpp-hello-world.md

 7. Install Visual Studio Preview from the Installer by accident
 8. Uninstall VS Preview and install VS non-Preview
 9. Repeat steps 1-8 about 15 times for 2 or 3 hours with slight variations

-## Visual Studio Code integration

-1. Give up on using Visual Studio entirely and install VS Code
-2. Find the tasks.json fix so you don't have to open VS Code from dev-prompt
-3. Install the C++ and CMake extensions for VS Code
-4. Note that these extensions point out that Visual Studio is basically better
-5. Add a questionable launch.json to debug the exe that CMake auto-updates or something

 ## Upgrading to Conan